-After a total loss to the borrower's vehicle due to accident/theft, Gap Insurance covers the difference between the loan payoff and the actual cash value settlement made by the borrower’s auto insurance policy.
+Following a total loss to the borrower's vehicle, Gap Insurance covers the difference between the loan payoff and the actual cash value settlement made by the borrower’s auto insurance policy.

 It further benefits the financial institution by preserving customer relationships, preventing deficiency balance write-offs, creating fee income and encouraging the financing of a new replacement vehicle by the borrower.
 Gap waiver can be offered as an optional purchase to each borrower, or may be offered as a benefit for the entire loan portfolio.